In the guide

 Clinical signs can vary greatly, such as a bout of diarrhoea or pneumonia (often in a group of animals), or an increase in abortions / stillbirths and a decrease in fertility and lower conception rates.
 BVD can also cause return to heat, embryo deaths, deformities and weak or premature calves.

 Calves contracting the disease while still in the womb can be born as 'persistently infected' animals (PIs*).
 Such animals continue to excrete the virus throughout their lives and are therefore the greatest risk of spread of infection.
-These animals, as well as failing to thrive, also tend to have impaired immunity, making them more susceptible to other diseases.
+These animals, as well as failing to thrive, tend to have impaired immunity, making them more susceptible to other diseases.
 They are likely to die before reaching maturity.
-Cattle infected after birth can recover from BVD.
+Cattle infected after birth can recover from BVD, but do suffer from a reduced ability to fight other infectious diseases.

 [*For ease of reference, all animals that are BVD positive are referred to in this guide as PIs.]